kjhass/PublicKB/Blueprints/evaluate-microsoft-sql-server-using-blueprints.md

 3. Input the appropriate parameters based on the SQL server requirements for your application and select the Virtual Machine you wish to execute the install against.
 Select Next: (Step 2).
    ![input parameters](../images/evaluate-microsoft-sql-server-using-blueprints-07.png)

-4. Confirm the virtual machine(s), features and select Deploy Blueprint.
+4. Confirm the virtual machine(s) and features, then select Deploy Blueprint.
    ![confirm inputs and deploy](../images/evaluate-microsoft-sql-server-using-blueprints-08.png)